The Tree of Life (film): Delays and distribution problems

-On March 28, 2011, UK magazine Empire reported that UK distributor Icon Entertainment was planning to release the film on May 4, 2011.
+On March 28, 2011, UK magazine Empire reported that Icon Film Distribution was planning to release the film in the United Kingdom and Ireland on May 4, 2011.
 This would make the UK the first region in the world to see the film, preempting the expected Cannes Film Festival premiere on May 11.
 This would disqualify the film from inclusion at Cannes.
 As a result, a surge of interest in the story developed on international film news sites.
 After film blogger Jeff Wells was told by a Fox Searchlight representative that this was "unlikely", and Anne Thompson received similar word from Searchlight and outright denial from Summit, Helen O'Hara from Empire received a confirmation from Icon that they intended to stick with the May 4 release.
 On March 31, Jeff Wells was told by Jill Jones, Summit's senior VP of international marketing and publicity, that Icon has lost the right to distribute The Tree of Life in the UK, due to defaulting on its agreement, with the matter pending arbitration at a tribunal in Los Angeles.
-On June 9, it was announced that The Tree of Life would be released in the UK on July 8, 2011, after Fox Searchlight Pictures picked up the UK rights from Icon.
+On June 9, it was announced that The Tree of Life would be released in the UK on July 8, 2011, after Fox Searchlight picked up rights from Icon, which retained Australian and New Zealand distribution rights.